MACPHERSON STRUTS VS. DOUBLE WISHBONES

 The savings this arrangement provides in weight and cost are fairly obvious: fewer components, fewer parts to buy or manufacture, and fewer operations required to install the suspension in a car.
 However, MacPherson struts involve a number of tradeoffs:

-- Height: MacPherson struts take up less space horizontally than double wishbones, which is useful for narrow compact cars with transverse engines and front-wheel drive — not a consideration in the forties, but definitely significant now.
+- Height: MacPherson struts take up less space horizontally than double wishbones, which is useful for narrow compact cars with transverse engines and front-wheel drive — not a major consideration in the forties, but definitely significant now.
 However, struts are generally taller than are double wishbones, which may require a higher hood line.
 This again was not a major concern when the layout was first developed (and is becoming less of an issue today thanks to European pedestrian safety standards), but has forced some low-slung cars with struts (e.g., the 1991–2001 Mitsubishi GTO/3000GT and Dodge Stealth) to resort to fender blisters to cover the tops of the shock towers.

 - Unsuitability for body-on-frame vehicles: One of the reasons double wishbone front suspension is common on body-on-frame vehicles is that the control arms can be mounted on a frame member, allowing the frame to bear all suspension and spring loads.
 By contrast, a MacPherson strut transmits its spring loads directly into the body, which must be strong enough and rigid enough to handle those stresses without twisting or distorting.
 That usually requires a unitized body with reinforced shock towers or fender aprons.
 (While MacPherson’s 1949 patent application suggests that struts can be applied to vehicles with a separate frame, we can’t think of any body-on-frame vehicle that uses struts with high-mounted coil springs.)